 - Blood Alcohol Content (BAC) of .10 or higher: 10 points

 - Driving while Suspended or Revoked: 6 points

 - No Driver's License: 2 points

 - Other Moving Violations: 2 points

 Attempting to drive with a revoked license is a heavy gamble.
-If you do get caught driving as a Habitual Traffic Offender, you may be taken to jail, fined up to $1,000, and get slapped with an additional year of revocation.
+If you do get caught driving as a Habitual Traffic Offender, you may be taken to jail, fined, and given additional time on your revocation.

 Whenever you need or want to check the status of your driver’s license, you can order a driving record report.
 This record will spell out if your driver’s license is currently valid.
 Should your license have been revoked or suspended, the report will indicate that according to what’s on record at the MVD.
 This report will also show points against your license and, in some cases, information on any accidents you have had.

 Any violation, even speeding, can cause ugly ramifications on your car insurance premiums.
 Each insurance company adheres to its own policies while taking into account your age and driving history.